310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 {% bubble Shinobu v2 %}
 I really do love ninjas…☆

-Until that love is fully shared with everyone—

-I mustn't allow myself to be concealed within the shadows!
+Until that love is fully shared with everyone — I mustn't allow myself to be concealed within the shadows!
 {% endbubble %}

 <small>You can listen to the voiced line [here](https://youtu.be/3_3V9QE9lg4?t=1639).</small>